chart21/mkdocs-hpmpc/docs/nn.md

 `Architectures` for neural networks are defined in the `architectures` directory.
 Out of the box `PIGEON` supports multiple `ResNet` and Convolutional Neural Network (CNN) architectures such as AlexNet, VGG, and LeNet.

 The following is an example of the LeNet architecture as defined in `CNNs.hpp`.
-As one can see, layers can be defined in a similiar manner to `PyTorch`.
+As one can see, layers can be defined in a similar manner to `PyTorch`.
 Architectures such as ResNets can also be defined in a programmatic manner as seen in `ResNet.hpp`.
 The example below also shows a ReLU layer with reduced bitlength.
-In the example only bits 8-16 are used for the sign bit extraction required by ReLU thus reducing communication complexity at the cost of accuracy.
+In the example, only bits 8-16 are used for the sign bit extraction required by ReLU thus reducing communication complexity at the cost of accuracy.
 Related Work such as `Hummingbird` can be used to identify the optimal bitlength for each layer.

 ```cpp
 template <typename T>